-For information related to the host family search or on any general matters relating to your child's exchange, please contact Catherine Fenech, the APEEE Coordinator for the ES Exchange Programme at EEB3, at echanges@apeeeb3.be or tel. +32.478457676).
+For information related to the host family search or on any general matters relating to your child's exchange, please contact Catherine Fenech, the APEEE Coordinator for the ES Exchange Programme at EEB3, at echanges@apeeeb3.be.

 The information given below is also intended for host families.

+It concerns

-It concerns the procedures to register for school transport, after-school activities and the Canteen, to find the books your child might need during the exchange, to obtain a locker etc.
+- the procedures to register for school transport, after-school activities and the Canteen, - how to to find the books your child might need during the exchange, - how to obtain a locker etc.

+You will also find

+- more general information as well as

+- obligations and

-You will also find more general information and the general obligations and responsibilities of the exchange and host families.
+- responsibilities of the exchange and host families.

-If you have queries on the academic side of your child's exchange, please contact Ms Sylvia Chaltin, the Educational Counsellor and Exchange Coordinator at Brussels 3 (sylvia.chaltin@edu.eursc.eu)
+If you have queries on the academic side of your child's exchange, please contact the Educational Counsellor and Exchange Coordinator at Brussels 3.